its-hazratbilal/android-ai-kit/README.md

 ## ⭐ Support

-If you found this project useful, please consider supporting it by:
+If you found this library useful, please consider supporting it by:

 - ⭐ Starring the repository
-- 🍴 Forking the project
+- 🍴 Forking the library
 - 🐛 Reporting bugs
 - 💡 Suggesting new features
 - 🔀 Opening Pull Requests
-- 📢 Sharing the project with other Android developers
+- 📢 Sharing the library with other Android developers

 Every contribution and star helps the project grow.